microsoft/nni/docs/en_US/reference/experiment_config.rst

 pythonPath
 **********

-Specify a Python environment, this path will insert at the front of PATH.
+Specify a Python environment, this path will be inserted at the front of PATH.
 Here are some examples:

     - (linux) pythonPath: ``/opt/python3.7/bin``
     - (windows) pythonPath: ``C:/Python37``

 If you are working on Anaconda, there is some difference.
-You also have to add ``../script`` and ``../Library/bin`` which separated them by ``;`` on Windows, examples are as below:
+On Windows, you also have to add ``../script`` and ``../Library/bin`` separated by ``;``.
+Examples are as below:

     - (linux anaconda) pythonPath: ``/home/yourname/anaconda3/envs/myenv/bin/``
     - (windows anaconda) pythonPath: ``C:/Users/yourname/.conda/envs/myenv;C:/Users/yourname/.conda/envs/myenv/Scripts;C:/Users/yourname/.conda/envs/myenv/Library/bin``